18 Devastating Must-Read Books About the Holocaust

 This is the quintessential book about the Holocaust written by Anne Frank, a Jewish girl in hiding during WWII.
 Although she did not live to see freedom, her father survived as did the diary that she kept during her years of hiding.

 This is a powerful book that captures the neverending capacity for hope in the human spirit.
 After all, Anne said it best when she said “in spite of everything I still believe that people are really good at heart”.
+The words are a powerful reminder about the human spirit.

 all but my life